JonathanWilbur/asn1-d/readme.md

 - [ ] Share it on the Dlang Subreddit
 - [ ] Publish an RPM package
 - [ ] Publish an APT package

+## Bugs

+The codecs are intended to be `final` classes, but due to [this bug](https://issues.dlang.org/show_bug.cgi?id=17909) I found, it cannot be until that bug is resolved.

 ## See Also